jaykay12/tech/_posts/2021-10-18-circuitbreaker.md

 ### Advantages

-- Helps to prevent cascading failures.
-- Handles errors gracefully and provides better User experience.
-- Reduces the application downtimes.
 - Suitable for handling asynchronous communications.
-- State changes of the circuit breaker can be used for error monitoring.
-- improving availability and performance
+- Improves availability and performance by reducing the overall application downtime.
-- enhancing user experience
-- facilitating recovery and maintenance.
+- Enhancing or keeps user experience intact, by handling internal services error gracefully & end-user not witnessing major impact.
+- Facilitates faster recovery and maintenance.
+Due to the intermediate state of `half-open`, the service gets enough time & buffer to get itself up & become healthy.
 - By avoiding unnecessary requests to failed or slow services and reducing the impact of network latency and congestion, the circuit breaker pattern can help increase system performance.
-- it can provide fallback responses or alternative actions when a service is unavailable or degraded instead of waiting for timeouts or returning errors.
+- Provides fallback responses or alternative actions when a service is unavailable or degraded instead of waiting for timeouts or returning errors.
-- makes it easier to isolate failures and allows them to heal without affecting the rest of the system.
+- Makes it easier to isolate failures and allows them to heal without affecting the rest of the system.
-- it provides feedback and metrics on the health of your services.
+- Provides feedback and metrics on the health of your services through monitoring dashboards.
--

 ### Challenges

-- Need good infrastructure management to maintain circuit breakers.
+- Good infrastructure management is required to maintain circuit breakers.
-- Caused throughput issues in services if not configured properly.
-- Difficult to test.
+- Misconfiguration of circuit breakers can cause throughput issues of the service.
+- High maintainability & testing overheads.

 ## Prominent Leaders